trystan-geoffre/Machine-Learning/README.md

 </details>

 <br>
 This marks the conclusion of the repository on Machine Learning!
-For those interested in exploring Deep-Learning with the use of TensorFlow, I would invite you to visit the repository <a hre="https://github.com/trystan-geoffre/Deep-Learning-TensorFlow">Deep Learning with TensorFlow</a> to witness the exploration of Deep-Learning.
+For those interested in exploring Deep-Learning with the use of TensorFlow, I would invite you to visit the repository <a href="https://github.com/trystan-geoffre/Deep-Learning-TensorFlow"> Deep Learning with TensorFlow </a> to witness the exploration of Deep-Learning.